AI in production

 1. AI should sharpen decisions, not hide uncertainty.

-2. Generated output needs review paths, context boundaries, and observable failure modes.
+2. Generated output needs a review path and observable failure modes.

-4. Hosted and local models have different privacy, cost, and operations tradeoffs.
+4. Hosted and local models trade privacy, cost, and operations differently.

 task-board